-Despite their small size, these dogs do need regular exercise.
-Yorkies often benefit from moderate exercise, including short walks and playing.
+Despite their small size, Yorkies do need regular exercise.
+They benefit from moderate exercise, including short walks and playing.
 Playing ball in the backyard is a great way to wear these dogs out, as are dog sports.
-These dogs can participate in sports like agility and obedience, which allows them to stay healthy and have fun.
+Yorkies can participate in sports like agility and obedience, which allows them to stay healthy and have fun.

-If you’re looking to get your dog worn out quickly, two short walks a day is the best option.
+If you want to get your dog worn out quickly, two short walks a day is the best option.

 Socialization is also required.
-These dogs are friendly, but they can be a bit yappy with other dogs and people.
-For this reason, they need to be introduced to a variety of different people, places, and things.
+These dogs are friendly but can be a bit feisty with other dogs and people.
+For this reason, they need to be introduced to various people, places, and things.
 Start at an early age to ensure they are well-socialized before they become an adult.

 Shih Tzu Overview

-These dogs are from China, where they were bred as lap dogs.
-The way they are built resembles this history.
-They weigh 9 to 16 pounds in most cases and can stand anywhere between 8 to 11 inches.
+Shih Tzus are from China, where they were bred as lap dogs.
+They usually weigh 9 to 16 pounds and can stand between 8 to 11 inches.
 They are significantly bigger than the Yorkie.
 Males are not notably bigger than females.
-The size seems to vary no matter the gender.
+The size seems to vary regardless of the gender.

 Their coat comes in a large variety of colors and patterns.
-It can look stunning if the time is put into it, but it does require a bit of grooming.
+It can look stunning if the time is put into it, but it requires a bit of grooming.

-Because of their long coat, these dogs will need to be brushed daily.
-Of course, if you keep your dogs trimmed, you will not need to brush them quite as often.
+Because of their long coat, Shih Tzus must be brushed daily.
+Of course, if you trim your dog, you will not need to brush them quite as often.
 You will need a high-quality brush with flexible pins to groom them well.
 Investing in a good brush can be the difference between a fun session and a frustrating one.

-Because this dog was bred as a house companion, it doesn’t require much exercise.
+Because the Shih Tzu was bred as a house companion, it doesn’t require much exercise.
 A short daily walk is typically all they need.
-They have relatively short legs, so they don’t even require much exercise compared to other dogs.
-A short distance is quite a long distance from them.
+They have relatively short legs, so they don’t require much exercise compared to other dogs.
+A short distance is a pretty long distance for them.

-While these dogs aren’t the brightest, they are trainable.
+While Shih Tzus aren’t the brightest, they are trainable.
 They are very people-oriented dogs, which often means that they listen to what their owners ask.
 It may take a bit to teach them the new commands, but they will often do it when you ask after they figure it out.

 Still, early socialization and puppy training is recommended.
-These dogs are usually friendly with everyone, including other dogs.
-However, early socialization is required to ensure that they are not fearful of new experiences.
+Shih Tzus are usually friendly with everyone, including other dogs.
+However, early socialization is required to ensure they are not fearful of new experiences.

 These dogs have very different temperaments.
-While they are both small dogs, they do not act the same in the least.
-For instance, the Yorkshire Terrier is much more active and bark much more than a Shih Tzu.
+For instance, the Yorkshire Terrier is much more active and barks much more than a Shih Tzu.
 They are more energetic and more likely to bark at people as they walk by.

 On the other hand, Shih Tzus are much more easygoing.
-They do bark, but not nearly as much as other dogs.
-These dogs were developed to be the perfect companion animal, which means that they often have little reason to bark.
+They bark, but not nearly as much as other dogs.
+They were developed to be the perfect companion animal and often have little reason to bark.
 They are friendly and curious instead.
 They are usually very interested in people instead of being interested in what else is going on.

-Yorkshire terriers were not bred to be companion dogs.
+Yorkshire Terriers were not bred to be companion dogs.
 Instead, they were bred as ratting dogs.
-They were bred to eliminate rats.
+They were developed to eliminate rats.
 For this reason, they are much more alert and yappy than the Shih Tzu.
-They also have a strong prey drive, though they are small enough to hurt tiny animals, like rats and mice.
+They also have a strong prey drive and aren’t the best roommates for rodent pets like rats and mice.

-Yorkies can even excel as watchdogs, as they are very interested in what is going on around them.
+Yorkies can even excel as watchdogs, as they are very interested in what is happening around them.
 They will happily notify you of any stranger in or around your home.
-Shih Tzus cannot function as watchdogs, as they are not likely to bark.
+Shih Tzus cannot function as watchdogs since they are not likely to bark.

 Both of these dogs have high grooming standards.
-They each have a longer coat that must be maintained or clipped by a professional regularly.
+Each has a longer coat that must be maintained or clipped by a professional regularly.
 Daily brushing and regular baths are required for both breeds.

-They also both need care to keep the hair out of their eyes, as this can cause eye infections.
-Their ears also need to be trimmed and cleaned regularly to prevent infections, as debris and bacteria can hang out on the fur inside the ears.
+They also need care to keep the hair out of their eyes, which can cause eye infections.
+Their ears must also be trimmed and cleaned regularly to prevent infections, as debris and bacteria can hang out on the fur inside the ears.

 Overall, these breeds have very similar grooming needs.

 The Shih Tzu is significantly larger than the Yorkie.
-Most Yorkies are around seven or so pounds.
-They can be slightly bigger or smaller than this, but they are almost always near this number.
-On the other hand, Shih Tzus are anywhere from 9-16 pounds.
+Most Yorkies weigh around 7 pounds.
+They can be slightly bigger or smaller, but they are almost always near this number.
+On the other hand, Shih Tzus are anywhere from 9 to 16 pounds.
 Even the smallest Shih Tzu is going to be larger than a Yorkie.

-Yorkies tend to be more expensive than Shih Tzus because they have more difficulty giving birth because of their smaller size.
+Yorkies are more expensive than Shih Tzus because they have more difficulty giving birth because of their smaller size.
 You can expect a Yorkie to cost a few hundred dollars more than a Shih Tzu.
 However, they are both inexpensive for dogs since they are smaller.

 Smaller dogs require less food and room when breeding.
 Therefore, less money has to go into each puppy.
 These savings usually carry over to the dog’s price, so smaller dogs are much cheaper than larger dogs.

-However, these dogs are both good in families with older children.
-They will not be hiking or backpacking any time soon, so they are best for less active families.
+However, they are both okay for families with older children.
+They will not be hiking or jogging, so they are best for less active families.
 They are particularly suitable for older people who have plenty of time and want to groom and care for a small companion dog.

-Both of these dogs are relatively healthy, as long as they are taken care of correctly and provided with proper nutrition.
+Both dogs are relatively healthy as long as they are cared for correctly and provided with proper nutrition.
 The main issue with both breeds is that they need their eyes and ears taken care of to avoid infections.
 The hair should stay free from their eyes to avoid infection or irritation.

-Shih Tzus are particularly prone to joint issues and arthritis, more so than Yorkies, likely because they are more extensive.
-Their larger size puts more wear-and-tear on their joints, leading to problems when they are older.
-They also have proportionally shorter legs, which puts undue pressure on their back as well.
+Shih Tzus are particularly prone to joint issues and arthritis, more so than Yorkies, likely because they are larger dogs.
+Their larger size puts more wear and tear on their joints, leading to problems when they age.
+They also have proportionally shorter legs, which puts undue pressure on their back.

-Shih Tzus also may be more prone to eye problems, as the eyes tend to stick out more than the Yorkie’s eyes.
+Shih Tzus may also be more prone to eye problems since their eyes stick out more than the Yorkie’s.

-When it comes to these two dogs, the Yorkie often has more behavior issues than the Shih Tzu.
+When it comes to these two dogs, the Yorkie has more behavioral problems than the Shih Tzu.
 Overall, the Shih Tzu is designed to be a companion dog and is extremely friendly.
 They often love people and are not territorial in the least.
-Instead, they tend to love everyone.

 Which Breed is Right for You?

-Which breed you choose depends mostly on what you’re looking for in a dog.
-Shih Tzus are more lap dogs, while Yorkies are more active.
-If you’re looking for a playful, little dog, get a Yorkie.
+Which breed you choose depends mainly on what you’re looking for in a dog.
+Shih Tzus are lap dogs, while Yorkies are more active.
+If you’re looking for a playful little dog, get a Yorkie.
 If you’re looking for a lap dog, the Shih Tzu is a better choice.

 Otherwise, both of these dogs are very similar.
-They require about the same grooming requirements and are both very healthy.
-The Yorkie does need a bit more exercise, mainly because it is a bit more energetic than the Shih Tzu.
+They have similar grooming requirements and are both very healthy.
+The Yorkie needs more exercise because they are more energetic than the Shih Tzu.
 The Yorkie will also bark more since they were bred as ratting dogs.